Information on data

 The Census Hub is based on the concept of data sharing:

-• National Statistical Institutes (NSIs) provide access to their data according to standard processes, formats and technologies.
+- National Statistical Institutes (NSIs) provide access to their data according to standard processes, formats and technologies.

-• Eurostat provides the IT structure that allows users to quickly and flexibly specify, compile and extract data stored in the different national census databases.
+- Eurostat provides the IT structure that allows users to quickly and flexibly specify, compile and extract data stored in the different national census databases.

-• NSIs remain 'proprietors' of the data and keep control over them.
+- NSIs remain 'proprietors' of the data and keep control over them.

 Data availability

 Data collected by the EU members for the census rounds 1990/91, 2001 and 2011 are available in the Eurostat database.
-They are available on national level.
+They are available at national level.
 For most census rounds, regional breakdowns are also available.

-Census data cover persons, families and households, as well as dwelling and housing arrangements
+Census data cover persons, families and households, as well as dwelling and housing arrangements:

-• data on persons include the population structure (meaning the population broken down by sex and age groups), educational and employment characteristics, and migration characteristics of the population
+- data on persons include the population structure (meaning the population broken down by sex and age groups), educational and employment characteristics, and migration characteristics of the population

-• data on families and households are categorised by types and sizes
+- data on families and households are categorised by types and sizes

-• data on dwelling types and housing arrangements
+- data on dwelling types and housing arrangements

 Please note: The census data are not microdata.
 They are aggregated data structured according to the tables agreed with EU members and defined in the legal implementing rules for the census.

-Data release of 2021 census
+Data release of 2021 census data on 1km2 grids

 Data collected in the 2021 EU population and housing census round is provided to Eurostat in 2 steps:

-• by 31 December 2022: Data on the total population, collected on a 1 km square grid
+- by 31 December 2022: Data on the total population, collected on a 1 km square grid

 Data quality